Bedford G. Guy

-Bedford G. Guy, sometimes written Bedford A. Guy, (August 4, 1841 - ?) was a farmer and state legislator in Texas.
+Bedford Green Guy (August 4, 1841 – July 3, 1915) was an American farmer and state legislator in Texas.
 He served from 1879 to 1881 as a member of the Greenback Party, although other sources have him listed as Republican.
 He represented Washington County, Texas.

-He was initially a republican nominee, and stated that he did not belong to either the left or right wings of the radical party.
+He was initially a Republican nominee, and stated that he did not belong to either the left or right wings of the radical party.

 He was born in Pittsylvania County, Virginia.
 He moved to Texas in 1869.
 He lived in William Penn, Texas.
+He died in Waco, Texas.